loighic/loighic.github.io/_pages/macro/pt2/inflation_2.md

 ###### Hyperinflation

 **Hyperinflation** is sometimes defined as inflation that is above 50% for a month, which is equivalent to a yearly inflation rate of 12,875%.
-Much lower levels of inflation, however---say, a yearly rate of 500 or 1,000%---might also be counted as hyperinflation.
+Much lower levels of inflation---say, a yearly rate of 500 or 1,000%---might legitimately be counted as hyperinflation,  however.

-(Monthly inflation is sometimes reported in the news, but so far, we have only discussed yearly inflation rates. *Monthly inflation* is the rate of inflation from the beginning of one month to the beginning of the next.)
+(Monthly inflation is sometimes reported in the news, but so far, we have only discussed yearly rates of inflation. **Monthly inflation** is the rate of inflation from the beginning of one month to the beginning of the next.)

 The harms versus the benefits of moderate inflation can be debated, but there is no question that hyperinflation is devastating.
 Hyperinflation wipes out the value of savings and makes it impossible to set long term economic plans.